johngrantuk/crypto-playground/readme.md

 queryBatchSwap - simulates a call to `batchSwap`.

+queryBatchSwapHelpers - Helper function for more complicated queryBatchSwaps. i.e. multiple tokens in > single tokenOut.

 wrappedTokenRateProvider - gets rate for StaticATokenRateProvider

 stablePool - operations on Balancer Stable Pool.